larromba/swift-mockable/README.md

 }
 ```

+To see tests in a real project, go [here](https://github.com/larromba/grafitti-backgrounds/)

 ## Modifying Code Generation

 To edit code generation, you can add annotations to protocols inheriting from `Mockable` in the form of `// sourcery: ...` comments.